Articles

 Common Areas

 Common area water costs should not be charged directly to tenants.
-Instead, these areas should have their own meter to track usage.
+Instead, these areas should have their own submeter to track usage.
 The common area usage should then be included in the total property water consumption to be divided amongst your property.

 Transparency